-If the push service receives the acknowledgement and the application has requested a delivery receipt, the push service MUST deliver a success response to the application server monitoring the receipt subscription resource.
+If the push service receives the acknowledgement and the application has requested a delivery receipt, the push service MUST return a 204 (No Content) response to the application server monitoring the receipt subscription.

 If the push service does not receive the acknowledgement within a reasonable amount of time, then the message is considered to be not yet delivered.
 The push service SHOULD continue to retry delivery of the message until its advertised expiration.